12 Most Haunted Places in South Jersey

 First constructed in 1846, the building that is now the Washington Inn was passed to different owners until 1940, when it was opened as an inn and then as a restaurant about two decades later.
 The establishment is warm and hospitable for the guests that come to dine on their incredible food, but staff report an altogether different situation.

 Records from the grounds of the Cape May property have documented sightings of a young girl’s ghost that haunts the place.
 The workers often mention hearing their names called in the evenings and also report that they felt someone was looking over their shoulder.
+Try not to be scared if you spot the ghost of a little girl peeking through the windows.

 The Pine Barrens

-A pond in the haunted Pine Barrens
+A pond in the haunted Pine Barrens.

 One of the Jersey Devil’s favorite watering holes (Photo: Lisa McCabe/Getty Images)

-While the Jersey Devil may like the Absecon Lighthouse, his true home is the Pine Barrens, a 1.1 million-acre area that is part of the NJ Pinelands National Reserve.
+While the Jersey Devil may like the Absecon Lighthouse, his true home is the Pine Barrens, a 1.1 million-acre area that is part of the New Jersey Pinelands National Reserve.
 The cursed creature has been sighted by night workers and groundskeepers across southern New Jersey, leading to it being called New Jersey’s most famous haunted place.

 The Jersey Devil (aka Leeds Devil) has terrorized the area for nearly 300 years.
 It was supposedly born of a local resident named Mother Leeds who dreaded the pregnancy–her 13th.
 Kangaroo-like with the face of a horse, it flew away right after birth.
-Since then, it has scared people and animals throughout the state.
+When it leaves its lair, the Devil eats pets, raids chicken coops, and flips vehicles filled with people.
+Its presence has been detected in at least 50 different towns over the centuries.

 Gabreil Daveis Tavern Museum House

-two-story brick and stone building with a porch beside an historical marker sign
+Two-story brick and stone building with a porch beside an historical marker sign.

 Gabreil Daveis Tavern is charming on the surface